Learn. Grow. Lead.

-- The deadline to complete a financial aid application for Leadership Intensive programs is two weeks prior to the start date of the program.
+- The deadline to complete a financial aid application for Leadership Intensive programs is September 6.

 - You will receive the FACTS application link in your application confirmation email once the $60 dollar tuition deposit is paid and the application is submitted.

 - It is imperative that you complete the financial aid application as soon as possible as it may take FACTS up to ten days to process your information.